iotaledger/susee-streams-poc/README.md

 ### Management Console CLI

+The *Management Console* is used to create new Streams channels and to add Sensors(a.k.a.
+Streams subscribers) to those channels.
+Management of multiple channels is possible.
+The user states of the Streams channels are stored in a local SQLite3 database file (user-states-database).

     -c, --create-channel
-            Use this option to create (announce) the channel.
+            Use this option to create (announce) a new Streams channel.
             The announcement link will be logged to the console.

-    -k, --subscription-pub-key <SUBSCRIPTION_PUB_KEY>
-            Public key of the sensor subscriber.
-            Will be logged to console by the sensor app.

-    -l, --subscription-link <SUBSCRIPTION_LINK>
-            Subscription message link for the sensor subscriber.
-            Will be logged to console by the sensor app.
+            The ID and user_state of the new Streams channel will be stored in in the user-states-database.

     -n, --node <NODE_URL>
             The url of the iota node to connect to.